open-telemetry/opentelemetry-php-contrib/src/ResourceDetectors/Container/README.md

 # OpenTelemetry Container Detector

 This package provides an OpenTelemetry `ResourceDetector` which will detect docker container id at runtime, using either V1 (cgroup) or V2 (mountinfo).
+It should work with docker, kubernetes, and podman containers.

 ## Requirements